 However, mutating rare codons at specific loci within genes can have strikingly deleterious effects, resulting in reduced mRNA levels and protein abundances, increased chances of protein misfolding, and severe fitness defects.

-I have identified two general mechanisms that account for such unusual codon usage.
+I have investigated two general mechanisms that account for such unusual codon usage.

 First, at the mRNA-transcript level, codons are selected to avoid the formation of both transient and equilibrium RNA secondary structures that inhibit key interactions between transcripts and ribosomes.

-Second, at the protein-folding level, codons are chosen to adjust the local translation rates in order to optimize a protein's co-translational folding kinetics (see below).
+Second, at the protein-folding level, codons are chosen to adjust the local translation rates in order to optimize a protein's co-translational folding kinetics (see above).